brenhinkeller/StatGeochem.jl/README.md

 _Some computational tools for geochemistry_

-In addition to functions provided here directly, StatGeochem also reexports (and depends upon internally) both [StatGeochemBase.jl](https://github.com/brenhinkeller/StatGeochemBase.jl) and [NaNStatistics.jl](https://github.com/brenhinkeller/NaNStatistics.jl)
+In addition to functions exported by StatGeochem directly, StatGeochem also reexports (and depends upon internally) both [StatGeochemBase.jl](https://github.com/brenhinkeller/StatGeochemBase.jl) and [NaNStatistics.jl](https://github.com/brenhinkeller/NaNStatistics.jl)

 ## Installation